Skip to main content

 The DA MCP as the capstone

-#The bonus exercise connected the DA MCP server to Cursor.
-Once set up, attendees could read, update, and create event pages in DA through plain-language chat — no browser, no form, no app.
+The bonus exercise connected the DA MCP server to Cursor.
+Once set up, attendees could read, update and create event pages in DA via plain-language chat, without the need for a browser, form or app.

 Not form-driven, not click-driven.
 You say what you want and the agent does it.
 This is what agentic CMS authoring looks like.